 Junior Achievement’s response to the COVID-19 virus

-Junior Achievement of the Upper Midwest is carefully monitoring COVID-19 developments and consulting with health experts, schools, and community partners.
-As always, our top priority is the safety and well-being of our students, volunteers, partners, staff, and the greater communities we serve.
+Junior Achievement of the Upper Midwest is continuing to monitor COVID-19 developments and consulting with health experts, schools, and community partners to guide our response.
+Our top priority is the safety and well-being of our students, volunteers, partners, staff, and the greater communities we serve.

-As a result, we have made the decision to implement the following changes effective Monday, March 16 and through Thursday, April 30:
+As a result, we have implemented the following changes effective Friday, May 1 through Tuesday, June 30:

-- The Junior Achievement James R. and Patricia Hemak Experiential Learning Center in St. Paul will be closed.
-Schools and volunteers will be rescheduled.
+- The Junior Achievement James R. and Patricia Hemak Experiential Learning Center in St. Paul will remain closed.

 - Non-programmatic events (i.e., fundraisers, meetings, workshops, etc.) will be conducted virtually or rescheduled.

 - All JAUM team members will continue to work remotely